 Kosta Browne Sta.
 Rita Hills Pinot Noir

 Kosta Browne is one of the treasured producers of exceptional, unabashedly California-style pinot noirs.
 This particular vintage has earned accolades across the board from noted wine critics.
 Although known for their cool-climate Sonoma County pinots, they’ve begun sourcing grapes from Central Coast’s Sta.
 Rita Hills in recent years.
-This region in Santa Barbara is home to exceptional vineyards and world-class wines, and this bottle bears the winery's unmistakable stamp, imbued with freshness, tremendous verve and energy.
+This region in Santa Barbara is home to exceptional vineyards and world-class wines, and this bottle bears the winery's unmistakable stamp, imbued with freshness, tremendous verve, and energy.

 Vivid aromas of ripe wild strawberry, tangy black cherry, cranberry, and hints of blood orange, fleshy and delicious fruit flavors are supported by grippy tannins.
-Juicy acidity rounds out this wine of elegance, precision, tension and finesse.
+Juicy acidity rounds out this wine of elegance, precision, tension, and finesse.

-Best California: Gary Farrell Russian River Pinot Noir
+Gary Farrell Russian River Pinot Noir

 Gary Farrell Vineyards puts their best foot forward, representing California’s great state with this exquisite pinot.
 A blend of grapes from vineyards of varying climates, this cuvée features a balance of textures and flavors from renowned slices of the Russian River terroir.

-The pinot is translucent ruby with cherry, blood orange, clove and grapefruit zest.
+The pinot is translucent ruby with cherry, blood orange, clove, and grapefruit zest.
 Gentle tannins met with sweet cedar unfurl in brown spices, cola, and cinnamon through a red berry-driven finish with elegant minerality.

-Runner-Up, Best California: Sandhi Sta.
+Sandhi Sta.
 Rita Hills Pinot Noir

-Sommelier, author and winemaker Rajat Parr runs the show at Sandhi Wines, combining his exceptional palate and unparalleled tasting experiences with Santa Barbara County’s growing Burgundy varieties.
+Sommelier, author, and winemaker Rajat Parr runs the show at Sandhi Wines, combining his exceptional palate and unparalleled tasting experiences with Santa Barbara County’s growing Burgundy varieties.
 Sandhi’s vineyard sources are regularly met with cool blasts of ocean air, yielding fresh, balanced pinot grapes.